jamesmule/VAPforSE/README.md

 ---
 ## About VoiceAttack
-Using VoiceAttack, you can define your own voice commands or macros that can execute all kinds of actions, from launching your programs in Windows to deploying your weapons in Elite:Dangerous.
+Using VoiceAttack, you can define your own voice commands or keyboard shortcuts that can execute all kinds of actions, from launching your programs in Windows to deploying your weapons in Elite:Dangerous.

 If you don't have VoiceAttack but are interested, it is available for $10 on [their website](https://voiceattack.com/) and for $12 [on Steam](https://store.steampowered.com/app/583010/VoiceAttack/) (unless there's a 25% sale).